Share

 I take out my phone and pull up the listing for Mara.
 She has been removed from the site, but I screenshot it right before the auction came to an end.

 I spent roughly half the money in my bank account on her.
 It’s way more than I can afford to waste on a she-wolf.
 I did not need someone like Mara.
-Technically, I can take any mate and declare her my Luna for my pack to be recognised by the council.
+Technically, I can take any approved she-wolf and declare her my Luna for my pack to be recognised by the council.
 But I wanted Mara.

 Establishing a new pack takes a lot of money.
 Money I don’t have.
 The modern world destroyed a lot of packs.
 Humans are encroaching on our territories, and to keep the unknowns, as we call them, out, we have to buy the land that has been our homes for centuries.

 The human authorities who are aware of our existence also keep increasing our taxes.
-They are convinced we’re rich even though most of us don’t even have a pot to piss in.
+They are convinced we’re rich, even though most of us don’t even have a pot to piss in.

 Douglas used the word heiress in Mara’s listing, knowing that a lot of Alphas are struggling to get by now and would jump at the chance to get their hands on a rich little she-wolf’s money.
 Insincere fuck.